 Finding book reviewers and book blogs can be a wearisome task.
 With few comprehensive lists and guides, it can be tough to know where to look and who to send your story to.

 Getting reviews is important.
 Not only do they send a positive message to the world that your book is worth buying, but it gives writers crucial affirmation that they have the ability to do the thing they’ve poured their hearts and soul into.

-As well as a list of over 200 book reviewers and book blogs, I’ve provided my insights into how to successfully get reviews, where to look and a bit more about what they are and why they’re important.
+As well as a list of over 200 book reviewers, blogs and social media profiles, I’ve provided my insights into how to successfully get reviews, where to look and a bit more about what they are and why they’re important.